TylerAudet/722/README.md

 done

 # -M Mark shorter split hits as secondary (for Picard compatibility).
-# -t used to tell BWA to use 16 threads
+# -t used to tell BWA to use 16 threads to speed things up
 ````